 As General Manager, the Board of Trustees delegates day-to-day operations of the Plan to me and sets out a series of strategic goals.
-This report is filled with statistics and financial information on the progress toward meeting those goals in 2018.
-Our balanced fund (BF) return was -2.0 percent and our short-term fund (STF) return was 1.5 per cent.
+This report is filled with statistics and financial information on the progress toward meeting those goals in 2019.
+Our balanced fund (BF) return was 14.0 percent and our short-term fund (STF) return was 1.8 per cent.

-Member response to the increased maximum annual contribution was rewarding.
 SPP is meeting a need for people who wish to grow their retirement savings with a professionally managed, easy-to-use product.
+The maximum contribution moved to \$6,200 for 2019 with annual indexing to the year's maximum pensionable earnings (YMPE).

-We were excited to open a satellite office in Saskatoon this year.
+Activity in our satellite office in Saskatoon continues to gain momentum.
 Open on a part-time basis, the office supports development of our business plans and serves individual members in the area who wish to have in-person contact.